-- Poor endometrium lining
+- Poor Endometrium Lining.

-- Women with repeated IVF failures
+- Recipients with repeated IVF failures.

-- Recurrent abortions not amenable to treatment
+- Recurrent abortions not amenable to treatment.

-- Severe medical conditions incompatible with pregnancy
+- Severe medical conditions incompatible with pregnancy.

-- Single parent
+- Single parents.

 Legal aspects of Surrogacy:

-The intending parents can either bring their own surrogate or the clinic through an agency can provide one.
-The Indian government guidelines on IVF surrogacy make it a legal process and the names of the intending parents go into the birth certificate.Commercial surrogacy is allowed.
-However, both husband and wife must have Indian citizenship.
-There is yet no ban on single parent surrogacy for Indian citizens.
+The couple seeking surrogacy can either bring their own surrogate or the clinic can provide a surrogate through a certified agency.
+Government of India’s guidelines on IVF surrogacy makes it a legal process, requiring the names of the intending parents to be entered on the birth certificate.Commercial surrogacy is allowed, but only when both husband and wife have Indian citizenship.
+There is no ban yet on single parent surrogacy for Indian citizens.

 Selection criteria for a surrogate mother:

-- Preferably less than 30 years
+- Preferably less than 30 years of age.

-- Happy and pleasing personality
+- Happy and affable personality.

-- Already delivered at least one child
+- Already delivered at least one healthy child.

-- Day 15-18 endometrial tluckness > 9mm
+- Day 15-18 endometrial thickness should be > 9mm.

-Process of Surrogacy at AFGC:
+The Surrogacy Process at AFGC: